 How Do Scars Form?

 Scars form on the skin when the dermis is damaged.
 The dermis is the deep, thick layer of skin which sits beneath the epidermis of the skin.
 Containing tough connective tissue, hair follicles, and sweat glands.
 When the dermis becomes damaged your body will react by producing new collagen fibres.
 Collagen is a naturally occurring protein within the body and is responsible for our skin’s elasticity.
-This collagen is produced by the body to repair the damage, resulting in the appearance of a scar across the damaged area of skin.
+The body produces collagen to repair the damage, resulting in the appearance of a scar across the damaged area of skin.
 Overtime your scar may begin to appear raised and uneven.
 This is because collagen continues to build up in this area for several months after the damage was initially created.
 For the most part, scars are permanent.
 However, over time, you may notice a reduction in their visibility as the collagen production and blood supply to this area reduces.
 It is unlikely, however, that scars will ever fade completely on their own, without treatment.

 How to treat scars

 When discussing treatments for the appearance of scars, it is important to remember that although you can minimise their appearance, they will not always fade completely.
 The outcome of most treatments is a reduction in the appearance of the scars, usually reducing redness and evening the skin’s texture around the scar tissue.
 Various treatment methods are used to treat the appearance of scars, these include: